12.1 Building and Connecting to Networks

 The idea that entrepreneurs are isolated loners and solo performers in the market, doing everything themselves, having absolute self-reliance, is a myth.
 Successful entrepreneurs quickly seek outside advice, rely on professionals in supporting areas, and are very good at establishing and maintaining personal relationships with key individuals.
 Perhaps their essential skill is their ability to identify, connect, and trust those individuals who can help them succeed in their personal entrepreneurial journey.

-Whatever the entrepreneur can do best is what he or she should focus on doing.
+Whatever the entrepreneur can do best is what they should focus on doing.
 Other required tasks can be assigned to employees, service providers, or consultants.
 However, it is very important that the functions having a direct effect on customers and sales are performed proficiently, because that is what generates revenue for the company.
 Entrepreneurs must assess their own skillset and willingness to execute tasks, then identify employees and outside professionals to fill in any gaps.

 12.3 Designing a Startup Operational Plan